Farnoud-G/MaaSSim/docs/AAMAS-2024/readme.md

 ## Supplementary material and reproducible code

-This repository contains the reproducible code to rerun the experiments presented in the paper XXXX.
+This repository contains the reproducible code to rerun the experiments presented in the paper Modelling the Rise and Fall of Two-sided Markets.

 It contains: